-For foreign nationals looking to come to the United States -- even for a temporary visit on a nonimmigrant visa -- U.S. immigration laws can pose some serious barriers to entry.
-In particular, the so-called "grounds of inadmissibility" bar many people from entering the U.S. due to their criminal history, record of illness, or other negative factors.
+For foreign nationals looking to come to the United States—even for a temporary visit on a nonimmigrant visa—U.S. immigration laws can pose some serious barriers to entry.
+In particular, the so-called "grounds of inadmissibility" bar many people from coming to the United States due to their criminal history, record of illness, likelihood of becoming a public charge and reliant on government assistance, or other negative factors.

 Applicants wishing to apply for a Hranka waiver have two possible routes.
 An applicant who has not yet been granted a visa may directly request a Hranka waiver from consular officers at the time of applying for a visa at a U.S. consular post.
 An applicant who already has a valid visa but is inadmissible to the U.S. can apply for the waiver at a U.S. port of entry using Form I-192, Application for Advance Permission to Enter as Nonimmigrant.

-For either process, an applicant must establish that she or he positively satisfies the three factors from Matter of Hranka.
-First, an applicant must show that she or he does not pose a risk of harm to U.S. society.
-Second, an applicant must prove that any prior criminal or immigration violations are not of a serious nature.
-Last, an applicant must establish some valid reason for wishing to enter the United States that is not contrary to the remaining inadmissibility grounds discussed above.
-Also, because Hranka waivers are available only for nonimmigrant visas to the U.S., any Hranka waiver applicant must concretely show that she or he intends to leave the U.S. after her or his immigration status comes to an end.
+For either process, you'd need to establish that you positively satisfy the three factors from Matter of Hranka.
+First, you must show that you do not pose a risk of harm to U.S. society.
+Second, you must prove that any prior criminal or immigration violations are not of a serious nature.
+Last, you must establish some valid reason for wishing to enter the United States that is not contrary to the remaining inadmissibility grounds discussed above.
+Also, because Hranka waivers are available only for nonimmigrant visas to the U.S., you must concretely show that you intend to leave the U.S. after your permitted immigration status comes to an end.

 In almost all cases, an applicant for the Hranka waiver must supply a brief, or a written legal argument, outlining the applicable law and the reasons why the specific case satisfies the law behind Hranka.